The base of the snowboard is (along with its edges) what's in contact with the snow, and it must glide as well as possible.

 slightly Heavier also because of it's higher density.
 However, this may be compensated with less thickness, once it's more resistant.

-Additives Graphite.
+Graphite.
 It's conductivity helps dissipate the static charges that form between the base of the snowboard and the snow (which increase friction), so snowboards bases with graphite will be faster.
 They'll also soak more wax, so because of that too, graphite snowboard bases will be faster.

 Non polyethylene bases